 The APEP_LENGTH parameter is set to 0

-The NUM_USER parameter is set to the number of ISTAs that the HE Ranging NDP is transmitted to.
+In the TB Ranging measurement exchange with Secure LTF (11.21.6.4.5.2), the NUM_USER parameter is set to the number of ISTAs that the HE Ranging NDP is transmitted to.

 TGaz editor make changes as depicted below to table 27-1 P.??L.???